 Evangelical Lutheran Worship

-Inclusive Language in Worship and Why it Matters Including The ELW, The ELW Psalms, Different versions of the Bible, Other music sources, Biblical images in preaching, and pronouns.
+Other potential topics: Inclusive Language in Worship and Why it Matters Including The ELW, The ELW Psalms, Different versions of the Bible, Other music sources, Biblical images in preaching, and pronouns,

-Praise Music and Services: “Contemporary” and “Traditional” worship.
-Can it be Lutheran Worship?
+Praise Music and Services: “Contemporary” and “Traditional” worship, Can it be Lutheran Worship?
 Global Music and Diversity in Worship

-Our Bishop and Synod Staff/Ministers will take one class session from each instructor to cover topics that they are involved with and to let you know what they are doing in behalf of the synods congregations and members.
+Our Bishop and Synod Staff/Ministers will take one class session from each instructor to cover topics that they are involved with and to let you know what they are doing in behalf of the synod’s congregations and members.